Kindergarten is a magical year at Carlthorp School as children embrace the transition from preschool to an elementary classroom experience.

 • Elizabeth Zapler

+Ms. Elizabeth Zapler (“Ms. Zap”) begins her sixth year at Carlthorp School this year.
+She brings experience, creativity, energy, and love for children to her role as kindergarten teacher.
 A Chicago native who spent her teenage years working at Wrigley Field, Elizabeth received her B.A. in English from Pomona College, an M.A. in Religious Studies from the University of Chicago, and an M.A. in Teaching from Colorado College.
-As a Rotary International Scholar, she spent a year studying in Jerusalem and traveling throughout the Middle East; she was dazzled by seeing ancient Egyptian tombs and pyramids in person.
-As an Earthwatch Fellow, Elizabeth joined researchers in an Ecuadorian cloud forest to investigate caterpillars and climate change.

 • Adrienne Rizk